LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/PublicApiV1.md

 Example payload of the request with Simple Text, Pause/Delay, Private Text, [Structured Content](getting-started-with-rich-messaging-introduction.html) and Quick Replies messages with [context information/metadata](messaging-agent-sdk-conversation-metadata-guide.html) and encodedMetadata.

 {: .important}
-**Please note** Quick Replies and encodedMetadata are only supported in messaging conversations
+**Please note** Quick Replies and encodedMetadata are only supported in messaging conversations.
+Moreover, You have to **enable** Private Message and Encoded Metadata feature for your account to successfully send such messages.
+Please contact LP administration if you need help in enabling Private Message and Encoded Metadata for your account.

 ```javascript
 {